2025 Donald Trump speech to a joint session of Congress: Guests and attendees

 There were many guests at the speech, including family members of Laken Riley and Jocelyn Nungaray, two individuals who were murdered by individuals who had entered the country illegally.
 Another guest, 13-year-old DJ Daniel, had been diagnosed with brain cancer in 2018, and had previously been sworn in as an honorary law enforcement officer.
-During the speech, Trump asked for Secret Service Director Sean M. Curran to make Daniel an honorary agent.
+During the speech, Trump asked for Secret Service director Sean M. Curran to make Daniel an honorary agent.

 Marc Fogel, who was recently released from Russia, and his family; the family of Corey Comperatore, who was killed during the Trump assassination attempt in Butler, Pennsylvania; the widow of a police officer killed at a traffic stop; and a steel plant worker were also invited.
-Payton McNabb, who raised claims that she was injured by a transgender athlete's spike in a collegiate volleyball game, and January Littlejohn, who sued a school district in Florida after raising claims that they had allowed her child to socially transition without her knowledge were also present.
+Payton McNabb, who raised claims that she was injured by a transgender athlete's spike in a high school volleyball game, and January Littlejohn, who sued a school district in Florida after raising claims that they had allowed her child to socially transition without her knowledge were also present.

 Two guests were invited by First Lady Melania Trump, including a 15-year-old victim of deepfake images as Melania as part of her campaign against deepfakes and revenge porn and a college student who benefited by a championed cause for supporting foster children.

-Four Supreme Court justices attended: Chief Justice Roberts, and Associate Justices Elena Kagan, Brett Kavanaugh, and Amy Coney Barrett.
+Four Supreme Court justices attended: Chief Justice Roberts, and associate justices Elena Kagan, Brett Kavanaugh, and Amy Coney Barrett.
 The event was also the last public appearance of first-term Congressman Sylvester Turner before his death in the early hours of March 5, 2025.